-Grocery markets are ideal venues for undertaking our New Year’s resolutions for several reasons.
-First, we already shop for groceries on a regular basis so will not need to squeeze another activity into our already busy schedules.
-Second, grocery shopping is a recurring task giving us plenty of opportunities to practice and reinforce our new habits.
+Grocery markets are ideal venues for undertaking your New Year’s resolution for several reasons.
+First, you already shop for groceries on a regular basis so you will not need to squeeze another activity into your already busy schedule.
+Second, grocery shopping is a recurring task giving you plenty of opportunities to practice and reinforce your new habits.
 Third, grocery shopping involves making straightforward decisions like to buy or not buy a particular food or item, switch to a different product, or try something new.

-10 Green New Year’s Resolutions We Can Accomplish at the Grocery Market
+10 Green New Year’s Resolutions You Can Accomplish at the Grocery Market

-We grocery shoppers are more powerful than we may realize.
-Each time we buy or do not buy a product we contribute to the data pool that farmers, manufacturers, and retailers analyze and use to make decisions about what to grow, make, and sell.
+Grocery shoppers are more powerful than you may realize.
+Each time you buy or do not buy a product you contribute to the data pool that farmers, manufacturers, and retailers analyze and use to make decisions about what to grow, make, and sell.

 When millions of people make a change, even a small one, it all adds up.
-Take organic food, for instance, once considered a niche market, organic food is now available at national grocery chain stores and even some big box retailers.
+Take organic food for instance.
+It was once considered a niche market but now organic food is available at national grocery chain stores and even some big box retailers.
 In part, this is due to a few people requesting and buying organic food, then more people, then many people, and eventually millions of people.

 Imagine the positive impact we can achieve if each one of us chooses one of the ten green New Year’s resolutions below and incorporates it into our weekly grocery shopping.
 We can cut carbon emissions and reduce waste, make healthier food choices and even save money.

-Making single-use disposable aluminum beverage cans is a wasteful application for a valuable material with a huge environmental impact.
-Since we are likely to buy beverages during each shopping trip, eliminating drinks that come in aluminum cans from our grocery lists is a green choice that keeps on giving week after week.
+Making single-use disposable aluminum beverage cans is a wasteful application of a valuable material with a huge environmental impact.
+Since you may buy beverages during each shopping trip, eliminating drinks that come in aluminum cans from your grocery list is a green choice that keeps on giving week after week.

 Bring Your Own Bags

-Bringing our own reusable bags to the grocery market gives us an opportunity to be on the leading edge of a growing trend of people, municipalities, and even states saying no to single-use plastic bags, which are wasteful on so many levels.
-If we can remember to grab our wallets, we can remember our bags.
+Bringing your own reusable bags to the grocery market gives you an opportunity to be on the leading edge of a growing trend of people, municipalities, and even states saying no to single-use plastic bags, which are wasteful on so many levels.
+If you can remember to grab our wallet, you can remember your bags.

 Pass on Packaging

-Skipping single serve packages, buying in bulk, and bringing our own reusable produce bags are just a few of the options available for cutting down on the amount of throwaway packaging we bring home and later toss in the trash or recycle bin.
+Skipping single-serve packages, buying in bulk, and bringing your own reusable produce bags are just a few of the options available for cutting down on the amount of throwaway packaging you bring home and later toss in the trash or recycle bin.
 Recycling is a good habit, but not having a package to recycle is even better.